String bending

 String bending is a guitar technique where fretted strings are displaced by application of a force by the fretting fingers in a direction perpendicular to their vibrating length.
 This has the net effect of increasing the pitch of a note (or notes as the case may be).
 String-bending allows exploration of microtonality and can be used to give a distinctive vocal articulation to lead guitar passages.

 Technique

 String bending is executed by fretting a note on the guitar fretboard, and then applying a force perpendicular to the length of the fretboard with the fretting hand, displacing the string from its resting vibrating position.
 This yields a continuous increase in pitch, which can be manipulated by a skillful player to give a singing-like quality to a musical passage.
 The displacement of the string can be pushed "up" or pulled "down".
-Bending is an important component in the style of several renowned players, such as Eric Clapton, who uses copious amounts of string bending to articulate blues licks.
+Bending is an important component in the style of several renowned players, such as Eric Clapton, who uses copious amounts of string bending to articulate blues licks, and Buck Trent, who electrified a solid body electric banjo and implemented tuner keys and D and B benders in country music.
 String-bending blues-scale guitar solos were used in 1950s electric blues music where it was most notably popularized by B.B.
 King, and later rock musicians adopted the string-bending technique in the 1960s.

+With the advancement of steel guitars and other stringed instruments, and string bending mechanisms and playing styles, string bending is now a common technique among string players.